 I went through a phase where whenever I found Lactarius indigo growing I tried to come up with preparations that would keep their blue color.
-This is one of the more interesting ones: a blue mushroom vinaigrette.
+One of the more interesting indigo milk cap recipes is a blue mushroom vinaigrette.
+You can use it on a salad, or as a condiment for poultry and fish.

 It's not the type of vinaigrette you're going to throw on a salad, since you won't be able to enjoy the color, rather, it's meant for dressing something like a piece of fish or chicken, (poached or grilled would be great).